Electric cars – the ultimate guide

 - How do you charge an electric car?

-- How many miles can an electric car go? (how far you can drive without stopping)?
+- How many miles can an electric car go without stopping?

 - How fast are electric cars?

 - Are electric cars better for the environment?